prk-2023/rust_tutorials/2025/eBPF/aya/prerequisites.md

-# Rust based eBPF Programming: ( ..
-Prerequisites .. )
+# Rust based eBPF Programming: ( Prerequisites )

+## Essentials in Short:
-In short the topics that are essential to work to program eBPF programs includes both user-space and kernel-space programming, topics that are essential or have understanding are:
+In short, topics that are essential to work with `eBPF` programs includes both user-space and kernel-space programming, below is a short list of essential that require to have understanding of:

 - What are Hooks  and how they work
 - What are tracepoints